CDCgov/RecordLinker/docs/site/reference.md

 `func:recordlinker.linking.matchers.exact_percent_match`

-:   Determines whether a give set of feature comparisons represent a 'perfect' match
+:   Determines whether a given set of feature comparisons represent a 'perfect' match
     (i.e. all features that were compared match in whatever criteria was specified).

 `func:recordlinker.linking.matchers.eval_log_odds_cutoff`